• Skip to primary navigation

 • Italian parsley

 While you don’t have to use spiralized zucchini noodles in this slow cooker chicken noodle soup, they sure do make a great option.
 Zucchini noodles are lower in carbs and calories plus pack more protein and fiber than most any pasta noodle.
 When recipes call for 8 oz. pasta noodles, I replace with 2 cups spiralized zucchini noodles.
 This tends to be about 2 zucchinis.
+If you need help on making zucchini noodles, check out my post on How to Make Zucchini Noodles (Zoodles).

 Side angle of the slow cooker to show the slow cooker chicken noodle soup that is ready to be served.
 Hand holding a label is scooping some of the soup to serve.